Skip to content

 Most class sizes at Ashesi are small, and our classrooms and labs are mostly flexible spaces for different kinds of in-class activities.
 Our labs and workshops also feature tools and equipment, from 3D printers to laser cutters, to support advanced hands-on learning, research, and innovation.

 Nearly all students live on campus or within walking distance of the campus in third-party student housing.
-For students who prefer it, Ashesi also provides many spaces to experience the outdoors.
-Whether for sport and exercise, or learning and reflection, there are spaces for a range of activities.
+Ashesi also provides many spaces to experience the outdoors for students who prefer it.
+There are spaces for various activities, whether for sport and exercise, or learning and reflection.

 Ralph and Chris Sutherland